-The Master’s Program in Molecular Medicine is able to accept twenty new students for the Program start in October 2018.
+The Master’s Program in Molecular Medicine is able to accept twenty new students for the Program each year.
 We receive many hundreds of applications from all over the world.
 The admissions committee carefully reviews each application, and aims to get its decision out within six weeks after the application portal closed.

 You are here:

-Thank you for considering the Master's Program in Molecular Medicine at the Charité Berlin, Germany.
-We are pleased that your interest to participate in this world-class Program has brought you to our admissions page.
-Before you consider applying to the Program, however, we strongly recommend that you read what kind of applicants we are looking for on our Program Requirements webpage.
-There you can learn if your background and qualifications are suitable for our Program.
-Once you have read the instructions in the How To Apply section of our website, you can click here to begin the application procedure.
+Thank you for considering the master's program in molecular medicine.
+We are pleased that your interest to participate in this world-class program has brought you to our admissions page.
+Before you consider applying to the program, however, we strongly recommend that you read what kind of applicants we are looking for on our Who Should Apply webpage.
+There you can learn if your background and qualifications are suitable for our program.
+Once you have read the instructions in the How To Apply section of our website, you can download the necessary forms on our Download page.

 That said, the admissions office welcomes any questions you may have that are not answered already on our website.
 Your questions will help us to update our webpage and thus answer questions that no doubt other perspective students will also have.
 If you wish to contact us please send an email to admissions-molmed(at)charite.de.